forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

 settings.

 ## Deploy Forseti
-Now that you have updated your configuration settings, you are ready to install Forseti.
+Now that you have updated your configuration settings, Forseti is ready to be deployed.

-This will be done using Terraform, which comes pre-installed with this Cloud Shell Walkthrough.

 ### Initialize Terraform
-To download the Forseti module, you will need to initialize Terraform:
+Initialize Terraform to download the Forseti module:

 ```bash
 terraform init
 ```

 ### Apply Terraform
-You are now ready to deploy Forseti with Terraform by running the apply command:
+Deploy Forseti by running the Terraform apply command:

 ```bash
 terraform apply
 ```

-This can take a few minutes as all the necessary resources are provisioned.
+This can take a few minutes to provision all the necessary resources.

 ### Get Help
-If you encounter errors during installation, you can check your configuration and permissions, then run `terraform apply` again.
+If you encounter any errors, check the configuration and permissions; then run `terraform apply` again.
 If you need any help, please [Contact Us](https://forsetisecurity.org/docs/latest/use/get-help.html).

 ## Save Terraform State
-Congratulations, you have now installed Forseti!
+Congratulations, you have now deployed Forseti!

-As a final step, you will want to save your configuration so it can be used to upgrade Forseti in the future.
+As a final step, you will want to save the Terraform configuration so it can be used to upgrade Forseti in the future.
 This can be saved to a Google Cloud Storage (GCS) bucket.

 ### Create Terraform state bucket
 Create a Google Cloud Storage bucket to [store your Terraform state](https://www.terraform.io/docs/state/).